webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 />
 </syntaxhighlight>

-By default, the [[svg/attributes/calcMode|'''calcMode''']] is
-'''linear''', which makes the action proceed in a straight line.
-Setting it to '''spline''' makes it respond to a bezier curve, defined by the value of [[svg/attributes/keySplines|'''keySplines''']].
+By default, animations progress as a constant rate.
+Setting the [[svg/attributes/calcMode|'''calcMode''']] to '''spline''' makes it respond to a bezier curve, defined by the value of [[svg/attributes/keySplines|'''keySplines''']].
 You can use semicolons to specify as many curves as there are frames in your animation.

 The following examples show how these response curves behave, usually by slowing the start and end points.
 Each ''x'' axis represents the